Semantic Communications for Wireless Sensing: RIS-aided Encoding and Self-supervised Decoding

 Thus, the amplitude MetaSpectrum, $\bm{Z}_A$, can be obtained by

 where $\bm{Z}_A \in {\mathbb{R}^{\left( K + \left( {T - 1} \right) D\right) \times L}} $ can be transmitted or stored.
 Similarly, the phase MetaSpectrum, $\bm{Z}_P$, can be expressed as

 where

 The overall RIS-aided encoding method is in {\bf{Algorithm~\ref{Algorithm1}}}, which has polynomial complexity.
-After the RIS-aided encoding, we observe that the sensing data volume is significantly reduced.
-To indicate the efficiency of data compression, we define the data compression ratio, i.e., $\rho $, as the ratio of the number of elements in the received amplitude and phase spectrums and that in the coded MetaSpectrums.
-The analysis of $\rho $ is given in {\bf{Proposition~\ref{P1}}}. \begin{prop} The data compression ratio $\rho $ of our proposed inverse semantic-aware coding method is ${1}/{T}$. \begin{IEEEproof} The number of elements in the $T$ recorded signal amplitude and phase spectrum is $2KLT$.
-The number of elements in $\bm{Z}_A$ and $\bm{Z}_P$ is $2{\left( {K + \left( {T - 1} \right)D} \right) \times L}$.
-Thus, $\rho $ can be expressed as
+After the RIS-aided encoding, we observe that the sensing data volume is significantly reduced. { To demonstrate the efficiency of the inverse semantic communications approach, we define the data compression ratio, i.e., $\rho $, as the ratio between the number of elements in the received amplitude and phase spectrums and the number of elements in the coded MetaSpectrums.
+We provide the analysis of $\rho$ in {\bf{Proposition~\ref{P1}}}. \begin{prop} The data compression ratio $\rho $ of our proposed inverse semantic-aware coding method is approximately ${1}/{T}$. \begin{IEEEproof} The total number of elements in the $T$ recorded signal amplitude and phase spectrum is $2KLT$.
+Meanwhile, the total number of elements in $\bm{Z}_A$ and $\bm{Z}_P$ is $2{\left( {K + \left( {T - 1} \right)D} \right) \times L}$.
+As a result, $\rho$ can be calculated as: